SAP/open-ux-tools/.changeset/mighty-snails-sip.md

 '@sap-ux/telemetry': minor
 ---

-no longer accept resource id in initialisation
+no longer require resource id in initialisation